Bushfire Planning Framework Review 2019 - 2022

 • an amendment to the policy and regulatory mechanisms, including State Planning Policy 3.7 Planning in Bushfire Prone Areas and Guidelines for Planning in Bushfire Prone Areas.

-The revised map will incorporate a methodology that recognises the lower risk of bushfire in significantly built up urban areas, and will introduce more nuance and take a more holistic approach to the designation of bushfire prone areas and the extent of the potential impact on communities.
+The revised map will incorporate methodology that recognises the lower risk of bushfire in significantly built-up urban areas, and will introduce a more nuanced and holistic approach to the designation of bushfire prone areas and the extent of the potential impact on communities.

-The changes will be made in three -stages, with the new Map anticipated for release in 2022.
+The changes will be made in three stages, with the new map anticipated for release in 2023.

 Stage 1